-Will you pass the red face test?
-Naming and shaming of late payers arrives in April 2017
+Will you pass the red face test? - Naming and shaming of late payers has now arrived

 1. Who is covered by the new Regulations?